 Do one of the following:

-- If you are ready to enter user specific information, click Assign Voice Accounts.
-Proceed with Step 6 below.
+If you have already invited your team members via email, click Assign Voice Accounts.
+Proceed with Step 7 below.

-- Enter Extension/Username, Voice Password, and Call Display.
+- Enter SIP Username/Call extension, SIP/Voice Password, and Call Display.

 Test the setup